Tab Clear: Ad campaigns

-Despite the positive results, an article published in March that year reported "one oddity about the new Tab Clear: it is only sold in cans.
-You would think that would eliminate one of the pop's strongest selling points--its clearness."

-Post-discontinuation
+Legacy

 In July 2004, a BBC Business News article referred to how "colourless versions" of Coke "have not been hugely successful".
 Some have even referred to Tab Clear's marketing as a "born to die" campaign.

 In his 2011 book, Killing Giants: 10 Strategies to Topple the Goliath in Your Industry, Stephen Denny published an interview with former Coca-Cola Chief Marketing Officer Sergio Zyman that stated the formation and subsequent failure of Tab Clear was a deliberate move to destroy Crystal Pepsi, capitalizing on the public's lack of understanding of Pepsi's heavily marketed product.
 Tab Clear was marketed as a diet drink, which were less popular than traditional colas, and the Tab brand in general was seen as an inferior product to flagships like Coca-Cola or Pepsi.
 With Tab Clear being placed in such close proximity to Crystal Pepsi, the image of both brands would be damaged in what Zyman called a "kamikaze" strategy.
 "This is like a cola," Zyman explained, "but it doesn't have any color.
 It has all this great taste.
 And we said, 'No, Crystal Pepsi is actually a diet drink.'
 Even though it wasn't.
 Because Tab had the attributes of diet, which was its demise.
 That was its problem.
 It was perceived to be a medicinal drink.
 Within three or five months, Tab Clear was dead.
 And so was Crystal Pepsi."